pykiki/PyDav/README.md

 ```

 <p>
-Now that you have a set up your config file, you can call webdav tools.
+Now that you have set up your config file, you can call webdav tools.
 </p>

 ```python